Enthalpiex/Eccirian-Encrypt/README.md

 - Useful for creating encrypted views or fixing extension issues
 - Use: `Ctrl+P` → "Toggle file Extension"

 ---

-## ⚠️ Important Notes

-- This plugin is designed for **personal use** and **reasonable security needs**
-- **Not recommended** for highly classified or mission-critical information
-- **Always backup** your vault before encrypting important files
-- **Remember your passwords** and there is **NO** recovery mechanism
-- The developer is not responsible for **any data loss**

----

 ## FAQ

 **Q: What happens if I forget my password?**
 A: Unfortunately, there's no way to recover encrypted data without the password.
-This is by design for security.

 **Q: Can I use this with Sync?**
 A: Yes.
 Encrypted files sync perfectly across devices.
 [Remotely Save](https://github.com/Enthalpiex/eccirian-encrypt/releaseshttps://github.com/remotely-save/remotely-save) is a great plugin to do this.

 **Q: Does attachment encryption work with Permanent mode?**
-A: Currently only Temporary mode supports attachment encryption.
-Permanent mode support is coming in a future release.
+A: Yes.
+As of v1.0.0, both Temporary and Permanent modes support attachment encryption with different strategies.

 **Q: Are my passwords stored anywhere?**
 A: No. Passwords are never stored.
 They're only used during encryption/decryption and immediately discarded.

 **Q: Can I encrypt folders?**
-A: Not yet; but this feature is planned for a future release.
+A: Yes.
+Right-click any folder and select "Encrypt Folder" from the command palette.
+The entire folder structure is preserved.

 ---